 Nutrition.
 Calcium is an essential nutrient for bone health.
 Calcium deficiencies in young people can account for a significant difference in peak bone mass and can increase the risk for hip fracture later in life.
 Surveys indicate that teenage girls in the United States are less likely than teenage boys to get enough calcium.

-Physical Activity.
-Girls and boys and young adults who exercise regularly generally achieve greater peak bone mass than those who do not.
+Physical activity.
+Girls, boys, and young adults who exercise regularly generally achieve greater peak bone mass than those who do not.
 Women and men age 30 and older can help prevent bone loss with regular exercise.
-The best activity for your bones is weight-bearing exercise.
-This is exercise that forces you to work against gravity, such as walking, hiking, jogging, climbing stairs, playing tennis, and dancing, force you to work against gravity.
+The best activities for your bones are weight-bearing and resistance exercises.
+Weight-bearing exercises, such as walking, hiking, jogging, climbing stairs, playing tennis, and dancing, force you to work against gravity.
 Resistance exercises include lifting weights and using weight machines.

 The impact of alcohol intake on peak bone mass is not clear.
 The effects of alcohol on bone have been studied more extensively in adults, and the results indicate that high consumption of alcohol has been linked to low bone density.
 Experts assume that high consumption of alcohol in youth has a similar adverse effect on skeletal health.

 For your information

 For updates and for any questions about any medications you are taking, please contact:

 U.S. Food and Drug Administration